-This restoration path can be accomplished by planting a mix of species to their natural frequencies trying to attain a mature overstory canopy.
+This restoration path can be accomplished by planting a mix of bluejack oak and post oak species to their natural frequencies, trying to attain a mature overstory canopy.
 Management will be required to control unwanted species by burning, mowing, and/or herbicides.
 Controlling introduced pasture grasses is difficult, with complete control likely not attainable.
 The herbaceous understory will take time to develop, but this process can be expedited if adapted plant material is available.